kaorahi/lizgoban/README.md

 #### To save/load analyses in SGF (Experimental)

-Check "Tool > Experimental > Cache suggestions" in the menu.
+Check "Tool > Experimental > Reuse analysis" in the menu.
 This is expected to be compatible with Lizzie 0.7.2.

 ## Major changes